|

 Instructor: Chris Wuehrmann

-$180 per person - Tuition includes ground transportation, field instruction, Hualapai permits and box lunch.
-Departs 7AM from Prescott Campus.*Chino Valley pickup available.
+$170 per person - Tuition includes transportation, box lunch and field instruction.
+Departs 8AM from Prescott Campus.*Chino Valley pickup available

 View Refund/Cancellation Policy.